As-win-2005/URL_shortener/README.md

-# SmartLink — URL Shortener with Analytics Dashboard
+# URL Shortener with Analytics Dashboard

-SmartLink is a full-stack URL shortener built for a hackathon project.
+URL SHORTENER is a full-stack URL shortener built for a hackathon project.
 You can create short links with optional custom aliases, track clicks with browser/device analytics, generate QR codes, and share a public stats page — all from a practical SaaS-style dashboard.